 (5) Send a letter or an email, explaining why you are concerned about the use and regulation of transvaginal mesh in pelvic surgery, to your local MP or visit one of their surgeries to discuss it in person.
 Please ask them to support the Sling the Mesh Campaign and support the suspension of mesh surgery.

 (6) Write a letter or send an email highlighting your concerns to: Jeremy Hunt, Secretary of State for Health, Department of Health, Richmond House, 79 Whitehall, London, SW1A 2NS Email: mailto: email@example.com

 (7) Express your concerns on the regulation and monitoring of mesh implants – write to Mr John Wilkinson, Medical Director of Devices, Medicines and Healthcare products Regulatory Agency (MHRA),151 Buckingham Palace Road, Victoria, London, SW1W 9SZ

-(11) You could raise your concerns with professional organisations:
+(8) Raise your concerns with professional organisations: